kaliop/ezdocker-stack/images/varnish41/Readme.md

 Varnish 4 Docker image
 =====================

-This image (based on Debian 8) runs Varnish 4.0.3 on port 81.
+This image (based on Debian Jessie) runs Varnish 4.1.6 on port 81.
 varnishncsa and varnish-agent are also installed in the container.

 How to run the container